sismo-core/sismo-docs/technical-documentation/sismo-connect/solidity-library.md

 ### [`namespace`](./#namespace) _(optional)_

 By default set to “main”.
-You can optionally define a `namespace` on top of the `appId` to use the zkConnect flow in different parts of your application.
-You can see an example of two different namespaces used at the end of the [zkConnect server documentation](server.md).
+You can optionally define a `namespace` on top of the `appId` to use the sismoConnect flow in different parts of your application.
+You can see an example of two different namespaces used at the end of the [sismoConnect server documentation](server.md).